-The Java Virtual Machine (JVM) monitoring feature is used to monitor important JVM metrics, such as heap memory, non-heap memory, direct buffer, memory-mapped buffer, garbage collection (GC) details, and the number of JVM threads.
-This topic describes the JVM monitoring feature and shows you how to view the JVM monitoring metrics.
+The Java Virtual Machine (JVM) monitoring feature is used to monitor important JVM metrics, such as heap memory, non-heap memory, direct buffer, memory-mapped buffer, garbage collections (GCs), and JVM threads.
+This topic describes the JVM monitoring feature and shows you how to view the JVM metrics.

 The JVM monitoring feature can be used to monitor the following metrics: